gentlepumpkin/bi-aidetection/README.md

 1. install Visual Studio
 2. download project as .zip and unpack somewhere
 3. go to ./src/ and open bi-aidetection.sln with Visual Studio.

+Using the Github extension for Visual Studio:
+2. Click the green button "clone or download"
+3. Select "Open in Visual Studio"